youssefelzahar/first_task/README.md

 2. Save the model to `api/iris_model.pkl`
 3. Create a RESTful API (`api/api.py`) with **POST** and **GET** endpoints
 4. Create a RESTful API (`api/data_api.py`) with **POST** and **GET** endpoints
+5. create frontend by using streamlit
-5. Write a Dockerfile to containerize the frontend and backend
+6. Write a Dockerfile to containerize the frontend and backend
-6. decompose docker files
+7. decompose docker files
-7. Run the app locally or with Docker
+8. Run the app locally or with Docker

 ---